dwp/emr-encryption-materials-provider/README.md

       * ```keyid``` - the key of the subsidiary keypair
       * ```mode``` - "doubleReuse"

 Note: this suggestion is for preparing encrypted test data only - not a method for production use!

+## Write tests

+There are currently no unit tests of this code